H323K14H/the_best_quiz_ever/README.md

 ## :no_good: FRET NO LONGER! :no_good:

-# :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:
+# :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:

 ### Welcome to a new era of quizzing with the Best Quiz Ever!!!

 This Java Spring Boot project is a revolutionary step forward in the world of quizzes, providing you with the power to create, play, and manage quizzes with ease and efficiency.
 Whether you're a quizmaster extraordinaire or a casual quiz enthusiast, this project has something for everyone.
 The QuizController provides endpoints for you, OUR USER, to interact with the quiz functionalities! :computer:

-# :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:
+# :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:

 ## Key Functionality: